Getting Started with Angular Spreadsheet

 Add CSS references

-Add the following Spreadsheet and dependent component style references to the [src/styles.css] file.
+Add the following Spreadsheet and dependent component styles to src/styles.css file.
+Replace the existing content with the theme import code below.

 @import '../node_modules/@syncfusion/ej2-base/styles/tailwind3.css';